Telephone Number Spoofing: Personal Injury Telephone Scams To Look Out For

 The difficulty comes in the extent to which you can report.

-For example, you might say the caller was from a certain number and said they worked for a certain business, but when you found that businesses’ number and called them they had no involvement or had a different contact number.
+For example, you might say the caller was from a certain number and said they worked for a certain business, but when you called that business they informed you that they had no involvement or had a different contact number.

 If spoofing occurred – you would also need to be clear if you contacted the business on the number showing on your phone and describe the feedback you received.

 If you discover that a Claims Management Company (CMC) or a solicitor’s practice are themselves cold calling you or acting suspiciously, you can complain to the regulator of that business.

 Usually, in the footer of the businesses website you will find the regulator details.